datasciencecampus/laika/references.md

 ### 2017

-* [Urban environments from satellite imagery](https://github.com/adrianalbert/urban-environments) - Comparing urban environments using satellite imagery and convolutional neural
+* [Urban environments from satellite imagery](https://github.com/adrianalbert/urban-environments) - Comparing urban environments using satellite imagery and convolutional neural nets.
+This is a very nice paper - lots of references to datasets.
+The focus is on open data.
+They use google maps api.

 ### 2016